Fearester2008/UnknownEngine/art/readme.txt

 If you downloaded this from any other place than https://github.com/LeonGamerPS4/UnknownEngine You might be in DANGER!!!

-The GitHub release is the only official sources for the desktop (PC) version of the engine!
+The GitHub release is the only official source for the desktop (PC) version of the engine!
 This engine is FREE!
 You can't pay for a mod lmao.

 Now that that's out of the way....